SaleemKhair/saleemkhair.github.io/DEPLOYMENT.md

 ---

-**🎯 Your resume website will be automatically available at `https://saleemkhair.github.io` once you push your code to the master branch!**
+**🎯 Your resume website will be automatically available at `https://saleemkhair.github.io` once you push your code to the main branch!**